With a price of $131, Moto G4 Play has many advantages, including a bright, bold display and a more powerful overall performance.

 It has a 13-megapixel camera on the back, but the G4 doesn’t deliver great photos unless conditions are ideal.
 Good lighting is good for photos.
 In low light, it’s a different story.

-The camera quality of the G4 is a lot more bubbly and less cute after the sun goes down.
+The camera quality of the G4 is much more bubbly and less cute after the sun goes down.
 Photos of my roommates in low light looked grainy and blotchy, and turning on the flash on the rear camera didn’t make much of a difference.

-The G4’s 5MP front camera works well and works best when used in bright daylight that isn’t too harsh or too dim.
+The G4’s 5MP front camera works well and is best when used in bright daylight that isn’t too harsh or dim.
 Selfies in low light were not good.
 Previous sharp front cameras quickly lost their ability to capture details when not in direct sunlight.

 4. Battery life